 With a probationary license, the motorist is prohibited from driving with a BAC of .03% or more.
 A violation carries a 90 to 180-day administrative license suspension.
 If a driver refuses to submit to testing while holding a probationary license, the DMV will suspend the driver's license for 90 days.

+License suspension and IIDs.
 A first-offense DWI carries a nine-month to two-year license revocation.
 But generally, a judge can suspend up to six months of the revocation.
 So the actual minimum suspension period a court can impose is three months—a nine-month revocation, with six months of that suspended.
 A judge who suspends a portion of an offender's revocation can require the offender to have an ignition interlock device (IID) during the time the revocation is suspended.

 Jail and fines.
 A misdemeanor aggravated DWI carries fines of $750 to $2,000 and anywhere from five days to one year in jail.
 A driver convicted of a felony aggravated DWI, on the other hand, will have to pay $1,000 to $4000 in fines and spend between 14 days and seven years in jail.

+License suspension and IIDs.
 All motorists convicted of an aggravated DWI face a license suspension of 18 months to two years, six months of which can be suspended by the court.
 After completing the revocation period, these drivers must have an IID in their vehicles for 12 months to two years.